 “I will not leave you as orphans; I will come to you.
 Before long, the world will not see me anymore, but you will see me.
 Because I live, you also will live.
 On that day you will realize that I am in my Father, and you are in me, and I am in you.
-Whoever has my commands and keeps them is the one who loves me.
-The one who loves me will be loved by my Father, and I too will love them and show myself to them.”
+Whoever has my commands and obeys them, he is the one who loves me.
+He who loves me will be loved by my Father, and I too will love him and show myself to him.”
 Then Judas (not Judas Iscariot) said, “But, Lord, why do you intend to show yourself to us and not to the world?”
-Jesus replied, “Anyone who loves me will obey my teaching.
-My Father will love them, and we will come to them and make our home with them.”
+Jesus replied, “If anyone loves me, he will obey my teaching.
+My Father will love him, and we will come to him and make our home with him.”
 (John 14:18-23)

 “Because I live, you also will live.
 On that day you will realize that I am in my Father, and you are in me, and I am in you.”

-Anyone who loves me will obey my teaching.
-My Father will love them, and we will come to them and make our home with them.
+“If anyone loves me, he will obey my teaching.
+My Father will love him, and we will come to him and make our home with him.”
 (John 14:23)